f3ss1/yet-another-titanic/readme.md

 ### MLflow logging

-The project useds [MLflow](https://mlflow.org/) to log the training process.
+The project uses [MLflow](https://mlflow.org/) to log the training process.